EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 40 | February 22, 2020 | Saturday

+**Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.

+**Description:** This includes the following:
+- Other Spark Technologies
+- Intro to MLLib
+- Using DataFrames with MLLib
+- Spark Streaming
+- GraphX

 ### Day 39 | February 21, 2020 | Friday

 **Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.